-Sedation Dentistry in Richmond, VA
+Sedation Dentistry Richmond

 Patients with a low pain threshold and those who simply hate getting dental treatment have more options for anxiety relief and comfort with a sedation dentist.
 Only specially trained dental professionals can offer choices such as IV sedation for lengthy or invasive procedures.

 Is fear of being in the dental chair the only thing that stands between you and a healthy mouth?
 It’s well worth it to seek out a sedation dentist like Dr. Blackburn who can help you manage your anxiety.
 Sedation dentistry is also a good option for patients who have a low pain tolerance.
 A “sleep dentist” has special training to provide an additional level of service for patients who want to avoid emotional turmoil or discomfort during dental procedures.